vAMSYS-LTD/documentation/data/exporters/page.md

 {% /table %}

 ## Pilot Data
 This exporter is restricted to VA Owners only; Use of this export is highly restricted - please see note in Orwell when attempting Export.
+Note, the ability to export PII and email addresses has been withdrawn to prevent abuse.

 {% table %}
 * Column